elastic/ansible-elasticsearch/README.md

 * Debian 8
 * Centos 7

-The latest Elasticsearch versions of 5.x are actively tested.  **Only Ansible versions > 2.2.0 are supported.**
+The latest Elasticsearch versions of 5.x are actively tested.  **Only Ansible versions > 2.3.2 are supported, as this is currently the only version tested.**

 ## Usage